manuel/wat-js/README.md

+# Wat VM

-# Wat VM: Concurrency and Metaprogramming for JavaScript
+### Lightweight Concurrency and Metaprogramming for JS

-Wat is an ultra-lightweight scripting language for embedding in JavaScript programs that provides advanced concurrency and metaprogramming tools.
+Wat is a lightweight Scheme-like scripting language for embedding in JavaScript programs that provides advanced concurrency and metaprogramming tools.